 If you are a landowner in the Cacapon watershed (portions of Hardy, Hampshire, and Morgan counties) here’s how it works:

 You will obligate yourself and subsequent owners of the property to the wishes you set forth for your land.
 In return, you will be eligible to receive federal income tax deductions and enjoy peace of mind knowing your beloved property will be protected forever.
 Federal and state governments are not involved unless you elect to receive a cash payment from a federal or state agency for your conservation easement.

-In all cases, you will continue to own the property or be able to sell it or pass it on to your heirs, and in many cases you can live on the land, build a house, barn and outbuildings, or hunt, fish, farm, harvest timber, or otherwise use your property the way you always have.
+You will continue to own the property or be able to sell it or pass it on to your heirs.
+You can live on the land, build a house, barn and outbuildings, or hunt, fish, farm, harvest timber, or otherwise use your property the way you always have.